Jesus in comparative mythology: Infancy Gospel of Thomas

 The Infancy Gospel of Thomas is a short apocryphal gospel, probably written in the second century AD, describing Jesus's childhood.
 It is unique as the only purported account of Jesus's childhood to survive from early Christian times.
 It describes a variety of miracles attributed to the young Jesus.
 It remained continuously in popular use throughout the Middle Ages up until the time of the Reformation.
-Reidar Aasgaard has argued that the Infancy Gospel may have been partially intended for children and discusses how the stories in the gospel fit the genre of Greco-Roman fairy tales.
+Reidar Aasgaard has argued that the Infancy Gospel may have been partially intended for children and discusses how the accounts in the gospel fit the genre of Greco-Roman fairy tales.
 J. R. C. Cousland argues that the Infancy Gospel may have been originally written for a primarily pagan audience, noting that the Greeks and Romans told stories about their gods' miraculous doings as children and that miracle stories were often instrumental in converting pagans to Christianity.

 Syncretisms in late antiquity

 Mithraism

 Around the same time that Christianity was expanding, the cult of the god Mithras was also spreading throughout the Roman Empire.
 Very little is known for certain about the Mithraic cult because it was a "Mystery Cult", meaning its members were forbidden from disclosing the cult's beliefs to outsiders.
 No Mithraic sacred texts have survived, if any such writings ever existed.
 Consequently, it is disputed how much influence Christianity and Mithraism may have had on each other.
 Michael Patella states that the similarities between Christianity and Mithraism are more likely a result of their shared cultural environment rather than direct borrowing from one to the other.
-Christianity and Mithraism were both of Oriental origin and their practices and respective savior figures were both shaped by the social conditions in the Roman Empire during the time period.
+Christianity and Mithraism were both of Oriental origin and their practices and respective saviour figures were both shaped by the social conditions in the Roman Empire during the time period.

 Most of what is known about the legendary life of Mithras comes from archaeological excavation of Mithraea, underground Mithraic sanctuaries of worship, which were found all across the Roman world.
-Like Jesus, Mithras was seen as a divine savior, but, unlike Jesus, Mithras was not believed to have brought his salvation by suffering and dying.
+Like Jesus, Mithras was seen as a divine saviour, but, unlike Jesus, Mithras was not believed to have brought his salvation by suffering and dying.
 Mithras was believed to have been born fully-grown from a rock, a belief which is confirmed by a vast number of surviving sculptures showing him rising from the rock nude except for a Phrygian cap, clutching a sword in his right hand and a torch in his left.
 In many depictions, the rock is also encircled by a snake.
 In Mithraic cults primarily from the Rhine-Danube region, there are also representations of a myth in which Mithras shoots an arrow at a rock face, causing water to gush forth.
 This myth is one of the closest parallels between Mithras and Jesus.
-Both Christians and Mithraists used water as a symbol for their respective saviors.
+Both Christians and Mithraists used water as a symbol for their respective saviours.
 In the New Testament, Jesus is referred to as the "water of life" and a votive altar to Mithras from Poetovio proclaims him as the fons perennis ("the ever-flowing stream").